trealla-prolog/trealla/README.md

 Start independent (shared state) Prolog queries as dedicated threads and communicate via message queues.
-Each thread has it's own message queue associated with.
-Note: the database
+Each thread has it's own message queue associated with it.
+Note: the database *is* shared.
-*is* shared.

 ```